Nabillera is looking for volunteer translators and editors!

 - Have an exquisite command of grammar and formatting

-If you’re interested in becoming a translator, please send three translation samples.
+If you’re interested in becoming a translator, please send us two translation samples.
 At least two of them must be poetry, and each piece must be written by different writers.
 If you’re interested in becoming an editor, please include the names of magazines or publications you have edited.
 In addition, whether you want to translate or edit, please explain why you’re interested in Nabillera, and how long you can contribute.
 We’re looking for someone who will be involved long-term although we may consider other possibilities.
 Again, this is an unpaid position.
 Every single one of us, including the editor-in-chief, is volunteering for this project.
 We hope to hear from other Korean literature enthusiasts!
 Thank you.

 Introducing some of our current contributors…